South Tyneside: History

 Celts, Romans, Angles, Saxons, Jutes, Vikings, the early 20th century arrival of the Arabs and more recently the settling of people from the Commonwealth, notably the Indian sub-continent, and the European Union reflect the present-day culture of South Tyneside.

 In South Shields (Arbeia, Brythonic: Caer Urfa), excavations and a reconstructed fort are found at Arbeia (AD 160).
 This fort served as a garrison and an outpost of the Roman Empire, and is part of Hadrian's Wall World Heritage Site.
 The hospitality strip at Ocean Road is famed throughout the region for its Indian, Italian, Middle Eastern and Chinese cuisine.
-Mill Dam, with former Customs House (now a theatre, cinema and arts complex), cobbled lanes and Mission to Seafarers centre, stands tribute to the long and proud history of shipping in the town and the River Tyne.
+Mill Dam, with former Customs House (now a theatre, cinema and arts complex), cobbled lanes and Mission to Seafarers centre, relate to the history of shipping in the town and the River Tyne.

 Bede's World in Jarrow (Gyrwe) is dedicated to the life of the Venerable Bede, the 'Father of English History'.
 The nominated World Heritage Site is straddled by two rivers – the Tyne and the Don.
 There is a medieval monastery (St. Paul's Church, AD 681), an Anglo-Saxon farm with rare-breed animals and buildings constructed in original materials from that period, and the Georgian Jarrow Hall.
 The Jarrow Crusade of 1936 was a key event in the town's history and the original banner carried by the marchers to London can be viewed at Jarrow Town Hall.

 There has been a fairly sizeable Arab community in South Shields since the 1890s.
-This is also one hypothesised explanation of the term "Sandancer" (derived from "sand dancer") for people born and brought up in South Shields.
+This is also one hypothesised explanation of the term Sandancer (derived from "sand dancer") for people born and brought up in South Shields.

-Council
+Governance

 South Tyneside Council is formed of 54 members.
-As of February 2022 this consists of forty-five Labour councillors, four independent councillors, three Green councillors and two Conservative councillors.
+As of June 2024 this consists of 28 Labour councillors, 11 Green councillors and 15 independent councillors.
+Jonathan Tew has been chief executive of the authority since 2021.

-Martin Swales was the Chief Executive at South Tyneside Council from 2009 to 2020.
-Swales previously served as Strategic Director of Development at North Tyneside Council.

-Since 2021, Jonathan Tew is the Chief Executive of the authority.
+South Tyneside is represented by two MPs in two constituencies: